bnkamalesh/webgo/README.md

 }
 ```

 You can access named parameters of the URI using the `Context` function.
+Note: webgo Context is **not** available inside special handlers, since it serves no purpose

 ```golang
 func helloWorld(w http.ResponseWriter, r *http.Request) {